codio/site/source/docs/education/teachers/classes/index.html.md

 full_width: true
 ---

+The classes menu item can be found under the Education menu item in the left side of the Codio dashboard.
+You can only create classes as a member of an [organization](../organizations).

-A class is a collection of students, which is associated with a course.
-You then assign modules from within the course to the class.
+A class is a collection of students.
+A class is then associated with a course.
+You can then assign modules from within the associated course to the class.

 ##Class Listings
 The main classes screen shows a complete listing of all classes belonging to any organizations you are a member of.